Nesus/Alma-2016-SummerInternship/Graphite+Grafana.md

 The other datasources uses another query syntax.

 ### Sharing panels to other webpages
 To put a panel from Grafana in other web pages, select a panel, go to share and select an option, for a static image, go to link and use the 'Direct link rendered image', for a dynamic graph, go to embed and copy the iframe (change the width and height to fit your webpage).

+### Grafana + Ganglia
+To visualize data from Ganglia to Grafana, we have to pass the data to graphite, one idea is using [this guide](https://github.com/ganglia/monitor-core/wiki/Ganglia-Graphite) (Not Tested).